ankurkraj/NextGenAIContentGenerator/README.md

 <br> (4) The drawback of LLMs is that their vast knowledge is limited by time which they were trained in, **their information is limited**, to tackle this problem I have used the **Google Search API and the Wikipedia API**, to provide the model latest information. </br>
 <br> (5) The model can understand inputs in **multiple languages**, I have tried using Hindi for the model and it works extremetly well for that too, although the responses produed are still in **English** though.</br>
 <br> (6) The response are produced are **extremely well formatted** and relevant to the context that is given in input.
 The PDF produced is **aesthetically pleasing** and there has been no compromise with the quality of responses. </br>
+<br> (7) **Well organized and modular code** - The coding style is very clean, and modular, all the tasks have been handeled by functions, the code has been separated in to four parts, main.py is the proimary frontend of the model, response creator holds that backend of the model, while pdf creator is responsible for creating PDF and output formatting, and document formatter for preprocessing the inputs of various formatsThe code is very **well commented** </br>.